-From the 1200s to 1835, the Tower housed a menagerie of exotic wild animals, never before seen in London, including lions and a polar bear given as royal gifts.
+From the 1200s to 1835, the Tower of London housed a menagerie of exotic wild animals, never before seen in London, including lions and a polar bear given as royal gifts.

 The Tower menagerie began as a result of medieval monarchs exchanging rare and strange animals as gifts.

 These lion sculptures, and other animal installations on site commemorate the former inhabitants of the Tower.

 In 1235, Henry III (1216-72) was delighted to be presented with three 'leopards' (probably lions but referred to as leopards in the heraldry on the king's shield) by the Holy Roman Emperor Frederick II.
-These inspired the King to start a zoo at the Tower.
+These inspired the King to start a zoo at the Tower of London.
 Over time the collection of animals grew: the lions were joined by a polar bear in 1252 and an African elephant in 1255.

 Henry III’s Plantagenet crest featured three lions; ancestors of those on the England football team strip today.

 The King of France sent an elephant to the Tower in 1255, and Londoners flocked ‘to see the novel sight’.

 Many of the other animals did not survive in the cramped conditions, although lions and tigers fared better, with many cubs being born.